Football in Germany: Early clubs and associations

-Foundation To World War I

 On 28 January 1900, representatives from 86 football clubs from German-speaking areas in and outside the German Empire met in the restaurant Mariengarten in Leipzig, founding the DFB.
 The founding meeting was led by E. J. Kirmse, chairman of the Leipziger Fussball Verband (Leipzig Football Association).
 Ferdinand Hueppe, representing the DFC Prag, was elected the first president of the DFB.

 Already some years before 1900, associations like the Bund Deutscher Fussballspieler or Deutscher Fussball und Cricket-Bund were founded, but they were limited to smaller areas of the German Empire, in those cases to areas around Berlin.
 The first championship beyond municipal areas was held in 1898 by the Verband Sueddeutscher Fussball-Vereine (Association of South German football clubs), later affiliated with the DFB.

+The first women's football club was found in Leipzig in 1907.

-The Germany national football team has represented Germany in international football competitions since 1908.
-It is controlled by the German Football Association (DFB), the domestic governing body of Germany's football in Germany.
+The men's national football team has represented Germany in international football competitions since 1908.